What is Lumbago (acute lumbago)?

 - Muscle weakness in the leg

-- Bladder or bowel emptying problems
+- Bladder or bowel dysfunction

-- Neurological deficits: numbness, tingling, muscle weakness
+- Neurological deficits: Numbness, tingling, muscle weakness

-- Fever above 38°C: Indication of inflammatory processes
+- Fever above 38°C (100.4°F): Indication of inflammatory processes

 - No improvement after 72 hours: Despite appropriate treatment